Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

   You can [update the abilities](#updating-and-retrieving-abilities) on the server side, and then retrieve the abilities on the client side.

-  The media controller server provides current abilities about the registered application.
+  The media controller server provides the update and retrieval abilities to the registered application.

-  Only When the server support abilities, the media controller clients can send command to server.
+  When the server supports abilities, then the media controller clients can send commands to the server.

   > **Note**
   >